- Education in the US: Bachelor of Arts on a Fulbright Scholarship at Tarkio College, Missouri 1965-67.

 - Iniatiated REIS NEPAL, a 2-year fundrising campaign in Norway to help Nepal revitalize its tourism after the 2015 earthquakes

-- I remain active as a writer and consultant, most recently to help upgrade Norway's sustainable tourism policies, while continuing my international engagements
+- He remains active as a writer and consultant, most recently to help upgrade Norway's sustainable tourism policies, while continuing his international engagements